diyaayay/learn-solidity/README.md

 - Owner-only `mintTo(address, amount)` function to mint new tokens.
 - Initial supply of `1,000,000,000` tokens minted to the contract deployer.
 - Uses OpenZeppelin’s `Ownable` to restrict minting access to the owner.

+## 4. projects/Foundry/MyTokenERC20

+An ERC-20 token contract named **MyToken** (`MTK`) with minting support and Foundry tests.

+### Features

+- Implements the ERC-20 standard using OpenZeppelin’s `ERC20` implementation.
+- `mint(address to, uint256 amount)` function allows minting tokens to any address.
+- Includes Foundry tests covering:
+  - Minting to different addresses.
+  - Transfers between accounts.
+  - ERC-20 allowance and `transferFrom` behavior.
+  - Revert cases for insufficient allowances and balances.